pyodide/pyodide/docs/project/about.md

 ## History
-Pyodide was created in 2018 by [Michael Droettboom](https://github.com/mdboom) at Mozilla as part of the [iodide project](https://github.com/iodide-project/iodide).
+Pyodide was created in 2018 by [Michael Droettboom](https://github.com/mdboom) at Mozilla as part of the [Iodide project](https://github.com/iodide-project/iodide).
 Iodide is an experimental web-based notebook environment for literate scientific computing and communication.